RuthAngus/stardate/docs/source/index.rst

 Set up the star object and :func:`stardate.Star.fit` will run Markov Chain Monte Carlo (using *emcee*) in order to infer a Bayesian age for your star.

+Note -- if you are running the example below for the first time, the isochrones will be downloaded and this could take a while.
+This will only happen once though!

 Example usage
 -------------
 ::